sequelize/sequelize/CONTRIBUTING.md

 - `yarn lerna run test-db2`

 There are also the `test-unit-*` and `test-integration-*` sets of scripts (for example, `test-integration-postgres`).

+_Note:_ when running these test, you will need to run `yarn build` after you have made changes to the source code for these changes to affect the tests.
+The `yarn lerna run test-{dialect}` command does this for you.

 #### 4.1.
 Running only some tests